A Calm Place For

 A Sense of Emptiness or Something Missing

 Nothing is obviously wrong.
-But something doesn’t feel fully right.
+But something may still feel unheld, unsatisfying, or not fully alive.

 • life appearing fine, but feeling flat or unfulfilling